wp-plugins/iire-social-icons/readme.txt

 == Frequently Asked Questions ==

-Q. What are the plugin requirements?
+**Q. What are the plugin requirements?**
 A. The admin section requires Jquery and Jquery UI to be enabled.
-These libraries will be loaded from the Google CDN if not present, then initialized on the widget and shortcode admin pages.
+These libraries are usually included with your default Wordpress installation, then initialized on the widget and shortcode admin pages.

-Q. Why two different admin panels for the widget and the shortcode?
+**Q. Why two different admin panels for the widget and the shortcode?**
 A. All settings for the widget and the shortcode are stored independently.
 The widget(best used in the sidebar) and the shortcode(best used on a page or post) can be designed differently, with different themes, size, icon order, etc.

-Q. Can I add my own icons?
+**Q. Can I add my own icons?**
 A. Yes, you can create a "custom1" (up to 5 respectively) folder under the plugin themes directory.
 Each icon theme is designed as a set of individual image sprites (All the icons are arranged in a grid as a single image), so your "icon grid" must match the layout on one of the other themes.
 Icons are not available as individual files.

-Q. How were the icons created?
+**Q. How were the icons created?**
 A. All icons were designed in-house at iiRe Productions using high-resolution vector images.
 This method helps us to produce the highest quality images.

-Q. How do I access all the icons?
+**Q. How do I access all the icons?**
 A. The free version of this plugin has limited access to certain social networks.
 If you would like to receive a registration code to unlock these, please consider making a donation.

-Q. Are there additional icon themes?
+**Q. Are there additional icon themes?**
 A. Yes, there are additional free theme available as downloadable zip file on http://iireproductions.com/web/website-development/wordpress-plugins/plugins-social-icons/

-Q. How do I change the default links for each icon?
+**Q. How do I change the default links for each icon?**
 A. In the Widget or Shortcode Designer, just double-click the desired icon to display the title/link icon and enter the appropriate values.